 Seeing so many of them is one thing.
 Seeing them in such a spectacular location took it to another level.
 The tranquillity of the lake made it impossible not to feel relaxed and calm.
 It put you in a perfect state of mind to appreciate these mysterious little creatures.

 As the sun rose and the sightings dwindled, we returned to shore.
-We sipped on hot chocolate and watched the sky and forest brighten.
+We sipped on hot chocolate and watched the sky brighten.
 If you find yourself near the town of Forrest in the Otway Ranges, we can’t recommend this tour enough.
 It’s an experience you won’t forget in a hurry.

 Leaving from Forrest, the canoe tour is a rare chance to see Platypus in the wild.
 There is a 1 km walk to the Lake.